Dec 15, 2022 | CHASENBOSCOLO

 What Happens When an Insurance Claim Exceeds Insurance Policy Limits?

 Maryland and Virginia are at-fault states, meaning that if a claim exceeds a driver’s insurance policy limits, the injured party may choose to sue the at-fault driver.
 However, Maryland and Virginia operate under the pure comparative negligence doctrine.
-That means you cannot be at all responsible for the accident that injured you to receive compensation from the other driver.
+That means you cannot be responsible for the accident that injured you to receive compensation from the other driver.
 The accident must be entirely the other party’s fault before you can get money for your injuries and losses.

-Washington, DC, is a no-fault state.
-Each party’s own insurance will provide their insured driver with the necessary compensation for medical expenses and lost wages.
+Washington, DC, is a no-fault district.
+Each party’s insurance will provide their insured driver with the necessary compensation for medical expenses and lost wages.
 However, if certain criteria are met, then an injured individual may be able to bring a claim against the at-fault driver.
 The criteria required to bring a claim against the other driver are as follows:

 - The medical costs exceed the injured party’s personal injury protection (PIP) coverage limits, and